Kraysent/Galactic-archeology/README.md

 # Galactic archeology
 ## Description
 This program is used to numerically solve and visualize N-body problem with huge number of particles.
-Primary application is galactic evolition.
+Primary application is galactic evolution.

 ## Prerequisites
 It requires following packages to work: